 Advances in technology and printing mean that vinyl flooring can now compete with other kinds of flooring, including natural materials, such as solid wood, real stone and ceramic and porcelain tiles, in terms of appearance and texture.
-Its popularity is largely due its functionality: it is long-lasting, durable, scratch resistant, and is easy to clean.
+But what makes vinyl flooring most popular is its long lasting durability, scratch resistance and easiness to clean.

-As well as being highly insulating for both heat and sound, vinyl is also one of the most affordable flooring options, alongside laminate.
-It is available in a wide range of designs and styles and comes in three different types: a traditional sheet format in varying widths, tiles and plank systems.
-It is cushioned, so it’s comfortable to walk on, and feels much softer and warmer than a tiled or stone floor surface.
+As well as being highly insulating for both heat and sound, vinyl is one of the most affordable flooring options, alongside laminate.
+Available in a wide range of designs, you're sure to find a style that suits your space.

 How much does vinyl flooring cost?

 On average, vinyl flooring costs between £10 per m² and £25 per m².
 It is possible to spend more on vinyl flooring if you go for a bespoke option, but this depends on your own specifications, the quality of the material and the detail you require.

 It is also possible to buy vinyl for as little as £5 per m² or even less, but you will find that some of the thinner options will not be as comfortable underfoot.

 How much vinyl you need depends on the size of the room you are flooring, and the format of the tiles you are choosing.
 Measure the length and width of the room and then multiply them.
 For example: